en

 A culture that has been enriched over generations through external influences such as those of France, America, and of course, Polynesia.
 Friendly or hostile exchanges have shaped who we are today.
 Our openness, adaptability, and capacity for integration depended entirely on these exchanges.
 This openness of mind could only work through acceptance of others, as a gesture of respect towards others.

 I am part of the fourth generation on the island.
-A fifth generation is already exploring new horizons and new cultures.

 My culture has continued to expand since I began sharing my life with my partner, my husband, a Bavarian German, descendant of a family that has been settled since the 1400s.
 This relationship has once again opened the door to a new culture for me, a culture rich in its customs and dialect.